realslimshanky/Just-Jobs-Bot/README.md

 * Salary Offered - Expected salary, can also be a range.
 * Contact Person - Person whom one should contact if interested
 * Email ID - Email of the contact person
-* Phone Number - Phone number of the contact person
+* Phone Number (optional, can be 'skip'ped) - Phone number of the contact person

 ## How To Deploy Your Instance Of This Bot

 You need Python 3 (recommended version 3.9+) and PIP installed for this to work
 * Fork the repo to your profile
 * `git clone link-to-repo.git` - Clone your copy of this repo to your local machine
 * `cd Just-Jobs-Bot` - Move to the repo folder
-* Install `pipenv` by running `pip install pipenv`
+* Create a virtual environment using `python -m venv venv`
-* Initialize the Python 3 environment by running `pipenv --three`
+* Activate virtual environment using `source venv/bin/activate`
-* `pipenv install -r requirements.txt` - install dependencies
+* `pip install -r requirements-dev.txt` - install dependencies
 * Create a new bot using [Botfather](https://telegram.me/botfather)
 * Replace `Telegram-Bot-Token` with the token you get from Botfather in `config.json` file
 * Create a channel and make it public to get the username e.g. @mychannel
 * We need unique ID of this channel, to get that first add your bot as administrator to the channel you just created
-* Run `pipenv run python getid.py` and send `test` to the channel
+* Run `python getid.py` and send `test` to the channel
-* The channel ID will be printed onto the terminal
+* The channel ID will be logged onto the terminal
 * Replace this unique ID with `Channel-Id` in `config.json` file
-* Now run `pipenv run python justjobs.py`
+* Now run `python justjobs.py`
 * You can now use commands mentioned above in `How To Use` section

 ## How To Contribute